Virus-hit Dutch election enters final day; Rutte favored - WTMJ

 “Well, of course, that is a very difficult affair which we have to deal with going forward,” Rutte said, adding that he took responsibility for it.

-He stressed the influence of the pandemic on the campaign, after cycling to a primary school in The Hague to cast his vote.
+He stressed the pandemic as a campaign theme, after cycling to a primary school in The Hague to cast his vote.

 “The main question during these elections on the table is who best can lead this country forward through the crisis of corona and then make a new start with this country,” he said.